mvdw73/umqtt-simple-ameba/README.md

 In short, because Ameba.
 The Ameba socket port is fairly incomplete, and doesn't have setblocking functionality.

-Also, the ameba port is a fair bit behind the upstream micropython, so doesn't at the time of writing have asyncio, so we can't use Peter Hinch's excellent mqtt_as implementation.
+Also, the Ameba port is a fair bit behind the upstream micropython, so doesn't at the time of writing have asyncio, so we can't use [Peter Hinch's excellent mqtt_as](https://github.com/peterhinch/micropython-mqtt) implementation.

 ## Known Issues

 Since there's no `setblocking` method in the ameba socket class, the `wait_msg` function doesn't block.
 This means in the real application you'll have to poll the subscribe method continually to check for messages.
 Yes, I know it sucks.
 The long term solution will be for Realtek to have their micropython port sync'ed with upstream and use asyncio.

+This will only work with a more recent (custom) build of the [Realtek Ameba micropython port](https://github.com/ambiot/micropython/tree/ameba), due to changed socket class API between the current release dated Dec 19 2022 and the latest version.

 ## Usage